daniel-quiroga/Fruiting-Around/README.md

 11 Cover the base with a fruit collage and the fruit scale(see video)

-12 Make cardboard bases like this:
+12 Make cardboard bases like this:https://github.com/daniel-quiroga/Fruiting-Around/issues/3#issue-802272604

+13 Place the prototype on the base

+14 Upload the Arduino Code to Arduino Uno

+15 Use the Figma mirror app to see the app on the phone